 LEAVE A GIFT IN YOUR WILL

 Gifts in Wills (also known as legacies) do not need to be complicated and they can be of whatever size you feel comfortable with; we are grateful for each and every legacy we receive, whatever its value.
-You can also be assured that we will use your gift appropriately, respectfully and in full support of the children and adults with disabilities, life-limiting illnesses or life-changing conditions, who benefit from our work.
+You can also be assured that we will use your gift appropriately, respectfully and in full support of the children and adults with mental health conditions, physical disabilities, life-limiting illnesses or life-changing conditions, who benefit from our work.

 There are various ways you can leave a gift to Adventure Therapy in your Will.
 If you have not written your Will, a legacy can be included from the outset or if you already have a Will in place, you can amend it with a Codicil.
 However, if it is easier, you could rewrite it altogether as part of an overall review.
 Your solicitor or Estate Planner will let you know about the most appropriate option for your personal circumstances.

 This is a set amount of money left in your Will.
 It can be of whatever size and can be linked to the Retail Price Index (RPI) so its value is maintained over time.
 Pecuniary legacies are distributed early on in the Estate administration and take precedent over residuary gifts.

 I leave to Adventure Therapy of 5 Seaview Estate, Ilfracombe, Devon EX34 9PP (registered charity number 1173646) the sum of £_____ [words and figures] for its general charitable purposes and I direct that the receipt of the Treasurer or other duly authorised officer shall be full and sufficient discharge to my Executors.

 After pecuniary legacies have been distributed, debts to your Estate have been paid and the administration costs of the Estate have been settled, the residue of the Estate is distributed.
 You can leave all of the residue of your Estate to charity or a percentage of it.